Sowams Cider Works Makes the Best Hard Cider in Rhode Island

 Morris has been cultivating apple trees for seven years at his apple orchard planted along an idyllic stretch of land in Touisset, where native pollinators are abundant to allow the trees to flower and bear fruit.
 Some of the apple varieties are names that go back centuries; Roxbury Russet, Northern Spy, Newton Pippin, Bramley’s Seedling and even the rare Rhode Island Greening.
 “This is my seventh leaf, as they say,” Morris says.
 “The trees I grow produce fruit in two years, and fruit of any significance in four to five years.”

 He planted trees of different sizes including dwarfs, semi-dwarfs, semi-standard and standards.
 Each apple variety has distinctive uses from the sweeter dessert apples, to more acidic cooking apples and long-lasting storage apples.
-In mid-September, Morris also operates an honor-system fruit stand at the tasting room, where people can try all types of his homegrown apples.
+In mid-September, Morris also operates a fruit stand at the tasting room, where people can try all types of his homegrown apples.
 He experiments with varieties to understand aspects of growing, to see what’s most productive and to test which make the most flavorful hard ciders.

 “I wouldn’t be making cider if I weren’t growing the fruit,” he says.
 “It gives me control over the harvest, because for cider-making, you want an optimally ripe fruit.”
 He says sometimes commercial apple growers will pick slightly underripe so that the apples will store longer.
 “If you buy apples at the market, chances are you’re getting fruit that didn’t tree ripen.
 It’s really important to optimize tree ripeness,” he says.
 “It indicates that most of the starches have been converted to sugar, and the flavors are optimal; the acids, the tannins, the things you look for in cider.”